SERG-Delft/dslinter/docs/gh-pages/content/Code Smells/Tensor-Shape-Unset.md

 title: "Tensor Shape Unset"
 disableShare: true
 # ShowReadingTime: true
-tags: []
+tags: ["not sure", "api-specific", "data preparation", "error-prone"]
 weight: 16
 ---

 ### Description
 Several bugs can be caused by tensor unaligned.
 Usually, the unaligned tensor problems cannot be identified at the code level, but we can explicitly control one.
-It is recommended to explicitly set the shape of the input for \textit{tf.Variable()} to make the tensor aligned.
+It is recommended to explicitly set the shape of the input for `tf.Variable()` to make the tensor aligned.
 In this way, we can alleviate the unaligned tensor problem.

 ### Type
 API Specific